crafting-demo/bazel-remote/README.md

 ## Quick Start

 From Crafting WebConsole,
-create a new sandbox (assuming name `bre-demo`) from this git repository: `https://github.com/crafting-demo/bazel-remote`, and wait until the sandbox is auto self-updated and then becoming ready.
+create a new sandbox from this git repository: `https://github.com/crafting-demo/bazel-remote`, and wait until the sandbox is auto self-updated and then becoming ready.
 Find the connect instruction from the overview of the sandbox.